 What I write in this post is purely from my own experiences.
 I am not a financial guru.
 I am not a financial ninja.
-I do not have a podcast.
 I do not do interviews or guest posts.
 I am passionate about my full time job as VP, Digital Marketing.

 I am a money moron.

-I am here to share the 1st part of the mind boggling, voluntary financial mistakes I made in the past when applying to a 4 year university.
+I am here to share the mind boggling, voluntary financial mistakes I made in the past when applying to a 4 year university.
 The intended audience for this post is:

 - Has a child thinking about applying to a 4 year university